vykuang/de-zoomcamp/w4-analytics-eng/hw.md

   - ![dbt github CI pull request](./img/dbt-pull-request.png)
   - after `dbt` job finishes as part of the checks, we can `merge` the pull request
     - can be done automatically
+  - lots of `borough` having `null`s in our `fhv_fact_trips`
+  - need to use `inner join on dim_zones` so that whichever zones from `stg` that don't exist in `dim_zones` will not make it to `fhv_fact_trips`
+  - cut rows down to 22M, from 40M
+  - also noticing a drastic decrease in trip_records for all months after january.
+No idea why.
+    - BQ public dataset only has fhv data up to 2017.
+    - answer would be january by a landslide???
+    - this meshes with the extremely large size of the january file vs the rest.